Skip to main content

 • Every hour has a home — Job-coded time (or clear non-billable codes).
 No unallocated hours.

-• Labour cost per job — You see actual cost vs revenue and vs estimate for each job.
+• Labor cost per job — You see actual cost vs revenue and vs estimate for each job.

 • Overtime and overruns in view — You can reduce overtime costs and fix jobs that take longer than estimated because you see the data in time.